HomePPC Keywords: How to Find the Right Keywords for PPC Advertising

 You can start with WordStream’s Free Keyword Tool to get a list of PPC keywords.
 Just enter a topic or URL to get started, and you’ll get a list of related keywords arranged by popularity.

 To get more actionable and personalized results, you can specify your industry and country.
-Even better, connect your AdWords account to get personalized cost and competition data based on your real PPC metrics.
+Even better, connect your Google Ads account to get personalized cost and competition data based on your real PPC metrics.

 Remember, you shouldn’t necessarily bid on the most popular keywords, since those can be more competitive and costly.
 WordStream’s Opportunity Score will help you prioritize and choose the best keywords for your PPC campaigns by showing you which search terms have relatively high volume along with relatively low cost.

-A well-organized PPC campaign will include a number of different types of keywords with different levels of intent, such as:
+A well-organized PPC campaign will include a number of different types of keywords, like:

 • Brand keywords: These are keywords that include your own brand name.
 Brand keywords are a no-brainer; they tend to have very low costs and very high Quality Scores.
 In addition, they yield excellent results in terms of click-through rate (CTR) and conversion rate.

-• Long-tail keywords: Long-tail keywords are the longer, highly specific, unique phrases that are often very low-cost and have less keyword competition.
+• Long-tail keywords: Long-tail keywords are longer, highly specific, and unique phrases that often have lower costs and less keyword competition.
 However, long-tail keywords often have low volume and limited impressions too.

 • Competitive keywords: It’s a good idea to allocate some budget toward competitive keywords.
 This allows you to get your brand and offerings in front of people who are searching for your competitors’ products or services.